Notorious Oliver Cromwell and King Charles First. Heroes or Villains? You Decide.

 Cromwell retained just enough people to run the government, with the Establishment of the Bare-bone's Parliament: in 1653.

-During his time in power, he began to be referred to as your highness, and even signed his name Oliver P for Protector, much as a King would sign their name, Charles R for Regina.
+During his time in power, he began to be referred to as your highness, and even signed his name Oliver P for Protector, much as a King would sign their name, Charles R for Rex.(from the Latin for king)

 Oliver Cromwell died on the 3rd September 1658, after several months of ill health and was buried in Westminster Abbey.
 A place usually reserved for Poets, Kings and Queens.